 The Green City Hackathon.
 We kick off the conference with an incredible Hackathon.
-The Hackathon will be held in the afternoon of October 24 (13:00 - 17:00; Room: 40.035 S. Graus), and the morning of October 25 (09:00 - 12:00; Room: 40.035 S. Graus), bringing together computer scientists, data scientists, social scientists and survey and big data experts from all over the world.
+The Hackathon will be held in the afternoon of October 24 (13:00 - 17:30; Room: 40.035 S. Graus, Roger de Llúria building), and the morning of October 25 (09:00 - 12:00; Room: 40.035 S. Graus), bringing together computer scientists, data scientists, social scientists and survey and big data experts from all over the world.
 Teams join forces to work on an open data policy challenge.
-In collaboration with the Data Office at the Barcelona City Council the teams will explore Open Data BCN, the open data portal, to help investigate and provide further insights to make Barcelona a more sustainable place to work and live and encourage a greener, greater Barcelona.
+In collaboration with the Municipal Data Office at the Barcelona City Council the teams will explore Open Data BCN - the open data website - to help investigate and provide further insights to make Barcelona a more sustainable place to work and live and encourage a greener, greater Barcelona.

 The Green City Challenge.
 The city of Barcelona would like to reduce private car use within the city, in particular by promoting use of bicycles.
 We would like to know more about how bikes are used by residents: Who uses them?
 Which neighborhood observes the most bike commutes?
 Where is infrastructure missing?
 Are there enough bicycle stands?
 Are there any streets where an exclusive use of bikes might be beneficial?